-The functional power requirements of the major elements of the starter kit are listed in the screenshot image, below.
+The non-functional power requirements of the major elements of the starter kit are listed in the screenshot image, below.

 One can deduce from the listing above that a smaller and cheaper supply could be used, when a limited number of external peripherals are enabled.
 Also, the processor would not be expected to operate at its maximum capacity.
 Then, it should be possible to drive the kit with a Raspberry Pi type power supply, like the one shown in the image, below.
 This is a much cheaper solution than the official supplies and may be enough to drive one or two external cameras.
 I will be getting one of these soon and will report back my findings in an upcoming article.